• Skip to primary navigation

 Uncooked maple bacon Brussels sprouts tossed in large mixing bowl.

-• Transfer the coated Brussels sprouts and bacon to the air fryer basket.
+2. Spread the Brussels sprouts and bacon evenly in the basket.

 Uncooked maple bacon Brussels sprouts spread out on baking sheet lined with foil.